Avoiding conflict never works

 Make the conversation aimed at reaching a resolution instead of finding fault.
 Use positive, encouraging words when pointing out areas for improvement and action plans.

 Show empathy and make the conversation more of a consultation than an interrogation.

-Holding difficult conversations with your workers is not easy, but that doesn’t make avoiding conflict a better option.
+Holding difficult conversations with workers is not easy, but that doesn’t make avoiding conflict a better option.
 Ignoring the problem will not solve anything.
 Most of the time, it makes the problem much worse.

-While it is rather uncomfortable, having hard conversations is important if you want to get the most out of your workers’ skills and productivity.
+While it is rather uncomfortable, having hard conversations is important if you want to get the most out of workers’ skills and productivity.

 It is important if you want to keep them happy, and of course, increase your business’ profit.

 Not everyone is born confrontational, but as a business owner and a leader, this is something you should learn to do because conflict resolution comes with the territory.